Rea Counseling Services, PC

 Erin earned her Master’s degree in Social Work from the University of Michigan.
 While there, her concentration was in children and youth in families and society.
 Erin has a passion for helping individuals overcome the obstacles they are facing.
 Over the past 10 years, Erin has pursued her goals by working as a school social worker and behavior interventionist for local school districts.
 Given these opportunities, she has gained an intimate understanding of the Special Education Process and the rights that are afforded to individuals and families.

-Nicole Fisk, MA, TLLP
+Nicole Fisk, MA, LLP

 Nicole Fisk earned her Bachelor of Arts degree in Psychology at Grand Valley State University and her Master of Arts degree in Clinical Psychology at Michigan School of Psychology.
 She takes a Humanistic perspective which looks at individuals holistically and strives to help clients meet their full potential and maximize their well-being.
 Nicole believes each client is unique and should be treated as such.
 She utilizes psychological techniques such as Cognitive-Behavioral Therapy (CBT) and Dialectical-Behavior Therapy (DBT) with a client-centered approach.